ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab04.md

 <h2>Step 6: Actually Getting Started</h2>
-I suggest you start by typing: `make`.
+I suggest you start by typing: `make`

 You should see a lot of activity as programs are compiled.
 You then will have a lot of executables you can run.
 Here is a list.
 Try running each one and see what happens.